 Exhibit 1: Equity ETFs have generally kept pace with market indices, while high yield ETFs have generally lagged the broad high yield market

-In addition to underperforming the broad market, passive high yield ETFs JNK and HYG have also underperformed actively managed strategies, on average (Exhibit 2).
+In addition to underperforming the broad market, passive high yield ETFs JNK and HYG have also underperformed actively managed strategies, over a three-, five- and ten-year basis.
+(Exhibit 2).

 Exhibit 2: Historically, passive high yield ETFs have generally underperformed the median actively managed strategy

 Net returns of US High Yield Fixed Income eVestment universe vs. passive high yield ETFs as of June 30, 2019

 |Median US High Yield Strategy (eVestment)||6.83%||4.19%||8.46%|